arvi-kris-cy/picovoice-demo-psoc6/README.md

 1. Connect the board to your PC using the provided USB cable through the USB connector.

-2. rogram the board using one of the following:
+2. Program the board using one of the following:

    <details><summary><b>Using Eclipse IDE for ModusToolbox</b></summary>